AKT and KFP information for candidates

 Further information on marking and examples of questions and scoring can be found in the AKT and KFP Guide.

-Paul Holt, aged 62 years, has noticed mild pain gradually increasing in his left scrotum over the last three weeks.
+Paul Holt, aged 56 years, has noticed mild pain gradually increasing in his left scrotum over the last two weeks.
 He has increased pain when sitting.
 He has not had any penile discharge but has noticed mild stinging at the end of urination.
-He is a widower and has not been sexually active for six months.
+He married his wife Michelle four months ago.
 He has never had sex with men.

 5. Indometacin 100mg rectally as a single dose